sj-omscs/6210-exam-2/exam.md

 ---

-The Postgres load balancer will need subcontracts with each of the three Postgres servers.
-Each Postgres server will need a corresponding subcontract with the Postgres load balancer.
+The Postgres load balancer will need one subcontract for communication with the three Postgres servers.
+The subcontract will perform round-robin distribution of requests, so it will need to maintain state to know which server to contact next.
+The subcontract will dynamically discover Postgres instances on the network.
+The load balancer will also need a subcontract with the clients.

 ### 4.2 (2 points)